SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache.md

 To configure the Apache log file(s), locate your local **httpd.conf** configuration file in the Apache directory.
 After determining the location of the conf file, modify the **httpd.conf** configuration file logging parameters if required.

-For access logs, the following directive is to be noted
+For access logs, the following directive is to be noted:
-* CustomLog: access log file path and format (standard common and combined) For error logs, following directives are to be noted
+* CustomLog: access log file path and format (standard common and combined)

+For error logs, following directives are to be noted:
 * ErrorLog: error log file path
 * LogLevel: to control the number of messages logged to the error_log
 2. **Configure an Installed Collector**.
 To add an Installed collector, perform the steps as defined on the page [Configure an Installed Collector.](/docs/send-data/Installed-Collectors)